 How Does Stretching Improve Blood Vessel Health?

 I have not seen a good explanation for why blood vessel health is improved by stretching.
-When I first heard about this, I thought it was related to some people having better aerobic ability.
-This new research casts doubt on that.
+When I first heard about this, I thought it was related to some people having overall better aerobic ability.
+New research casts doubt on that.
 Another proposed mechanism is that stretching may lower blood pressure.
 However, I noticed several studies do not show reduced blood pressure in the participants.

 Common Flexibility Questions